lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 1. Type of search to perform.
 In MOO, only 's' is valid.
 This parameter is kept for the sake of consistency.

-2. The text you want to search for a replacement.
+2. The regular expression pattern to match.

-3. The regular expression you want to use for your replacement text.
+3. The replacement text to substitute for each match.

 4. Optional modifiers:
     * Global.
 This will replace all occurrences in your string rather than stopping at the first.